cube-web3/contract-integration/README.md

 The integration contract is the contract that you'll be deploying to the network.
 It's the contract that inherits from either the `Cube3Integration.sol` or `Cube3IntegrationUpgradeable.sol` contracts.
 Privileged functions have access control implemented by `SecurityAdmin2Step.sol` or `SecurityAdmin2StepUpgradeable.sol`.
 The Security Admin is an account with elevated permissions and has the ability to register the integration with the protocol, as well as setting the function-level protection status of each protected function.

+---

+# Licensing
+The primary license for the smart contracts is the MIT License, see [LICENSE](./LICENSE).

+# Disclaimer
+These smart contracts are being provided as is.
+No guarantee, representation or warranty is being made, express or implied, as to the safety or correctness of the smart contracts.